Screening - Short, well-tested questionnaire identifies risk (such as the ASSIST, the CRAFFT, the AUDIT, the DAST, etc.)

 ONDCP - White House Office of National Drug Control Policy

-SAMHSA - Substance Abuse and Mental Health Services Administration currently funds 9 state/tribal SBIRT projects and 10 SBIRT Medical Residency Training sites.
+SAMHSA – The Substance Abuse and Mental Health Services Administration continues to fund state/tribal SBIRT projects and SBIRT Medical Residency Training sites